EmadBeltaje/flutter_getx_template/README.md

 # Flutter GetX Template

-Flutter Getx template to make starting project fast and easy .
+Flutter Getx template: Starting up new project with all needed configuration has never been easier.
+.

 ## Introduction